Ex-Officials Call For $46 Billion For Tracing, Isolating In Next Coronavirus Package

 In the end, as Slavitt and Gottlieb argue, control of the outbreak will be the strongest factor in stimulating the U.S. economy.

-"Testing, complemented with a full contract tracing strategy, will allow states to prevent small campfires from becoming big forest fires," Slavitt said.
+"Testing, complemented with a full contact tracing strategy, will allow states to prevent small campfires from becoming big forest fires," Slavitt said.